Can you get banned from Facebook forever? The answer is most certainly “yes.”

-And the unique nature of Facebook makes this type of case particularly difficult to mediate.
+And the unique nature of Facebook makes this type of case impossible to mediate.

 - Facebook is a free service.
 Users are not customers.
 And although Birch was outraged by the “terrible customer service” he received from Facebook, he shouldn’t have been.
 Facebook is providing an online social community free of charge to the user.
 The Facebook Team is not a “customer service team,” and users should not expect the type of personalized attention a complaint would receive from a company of which they are actually paying customers.

 - When you sign up with Facebook, you agree to its terms and conditions.
 If you violate any of those terms, you can get banned — with no clear-cut methods of appealing the decision.